Magpie: Americas

-East Asia
+Asia

 In East Asian cultures, the magpie is a very popular bird and is a symbol of good luck and fortune.

 The magpie is a common subject in Chinese paintings.
 It is also often found in traditional Chinese poetry and couplets.
 In addition, in Chinese folklore, all the magpies of the Qixi Festival every year will fly to the Milky Way and form a bridge, where the separated Cowherd and Weaver Girl will meet.
 The Milky Way is like a river, and the Cowherd and Weaver Girl refer to the famous α-Aquilae and α-Lyrae of modern Astronomy, respectively.
 For this reason, the magpie bridge has come to symbolize a relationship between men and women.

 Magpies have an important place in the birth myth of Ai Xinjue Luo Bukuri Yushun, the ancestor of the Qing dynasty.

 The magpie is a national bird of Korea and a symbol of its capital Seoul.